wandansible/prometheus_exporter/README.md

         type: str

       EXPORTER_NAME_flags:
-        description: Contents or list of flags to run exporter with
+        description: List of flags to run exporter with, as string or list
         type: raw

       EXPORTER_NAME_target: